A systematic review of the use of Deep Learning in Satellite Imagery for Agriculture: Tasks

-There are only 10 works using deep learning to detect crop damage using satellite data (see Table \ref{tbl:agg-crop-damage}, and of these, only two used CNNs (Type S-i) \cite{virnodkar_denseresunet_2021, rodriguez_robust_2021} and one used a GRU (Type T-s) \cite{bi_gated_2020}.
-Although pests and diseases are features on the scale of the plants, when they become wide-spread enough, they become visible via remote sensing \cite{ye_resnet-locust-bn_2020}.
+There were 9 works using deep learning to detect crop damage using satellite data (see Table \ref{tbl:agg-crop-damage}, and of these, only two used CNNs (type S-i) \cite{virnodkar_denseresunet_2021, rodriguez_robust_2021} and one used a GRU (type T-s) \cite{bi_gated_2020}.
+All such works found improvements using modern deep learning algorithms.

-Most of the found studies posed the damage caused by disease and natural disasters as a classification/segmentation problem (8/10).
+Almost all of the reviewed studies posed the damage caused by disease and physical damage as a classification/segmentation problem (8/9).
 In these cases, the models were segmenting between "damage" and "no damage".
-A notable exception was \citet{rodriguez_robust_2021}, who used a modified ResNet-18 \cite{he_identity_2016} CNN model to detect damage to Coconut crops in the Philippines by comparing tree density estimates before and after Typhoon Goni, making it the only study to measure the extent of the damage per unit area.
+The exception was \citet{rodriguez_robust_2021}, who used a modified ResNet-18 \cite{he_identity_2016} CNN model to detect damage to Coconut crops in the Philippines by comparing tree density estimates before and after Typhoon Goni, making it the only study to measure the extent of the damage per unit area.

-The threshold for considering an area to be infected with a disease varied significantly between studies, with \citet{yuan_damage_2014} requiring 80\% of the plants to have visible pustules on the top of the canopy to be considered "infected" with powdery mildew, and \citet{ma_integrating_2019} requiring more than 10\% of the leafs to be infected to be considered "infected".
+The threshold for considering an area to be infected with a disease varied significantly between studies.
+For example, \citet{yuan_damage_2014} required 80\% of the plants to have visible pustules on the top of the canopy to be considered "infected" with powdery mildew, while \citet{ma_integrating_2019} required more than 10\% of the leafs to be infected to be considered "infected".
 Obviously a more extensive spread of a disease makes the disease more visible, and hence, predictable.
 For example, \citet{pignatti_sino-eu_2021} explicitly tested their MLP model at different times after initial infection and noted significantly improved accuracy for later predictions.